 Polish 5680 A 3602 - Salisbury, Port-Enfield, Charles Sturt.
 Pentecostal church in Albert Park.
 SDA church in College Park.
 Catholic churches in Croydon Park, Morphett Vale, Ottoway, Salisbury.

 Spanish 5670 (4910) A 2303 (Americas) - Salvadorians live in Salisbury (esp Paralowie), the rest spread around Adelaide.
 Many of the more recent arrivals are from Colombia, Venezuela, Mexico.
-Pentecostal church in Salisbury Park.
+Pentecostal churches in Salisbury Park and city.
 Protestant church in Croydon Park.
 Catholic mass in city (and monthly in Kilburn, Noarlunga Downs).

 Russian 3290 A 3402 - the evangelical community lives around Port Adelaide (two churches in Queenstown), the others are spread around (Russian Orthodox church in Wayville)

 Dutch 2560 (3110) A 1401 - 41% No Religion.
 Southern suburbs.
 The Christian Reformed Churches (Campbelltown, Elizabeth Vale, Hallett Cove) originated with the Dutch.

 French 2820 (2140) A 21 - rich suburbs